All Authors A-Z

 Max Daly specialises in drugs and social affairs journalism.
 He was editor of Druglink, feeding the national media and the sector with UK drug use trends, investigations and analysis of the UK drug market, for eight years.
 His articles have informed the government and the Serious Organised Crime Agency.
 Previously he was deputy news editor on the Big Issue.
 He has written for the Guardian, Daily Mirror, BBC, Independent and Mail on Sunday.
 Steve Sampson has worked across local, regional and national press covering a variety of sectors from politics, regulation and finance to social exclusion, drugs and crime.
 He has written for the Guardian, Time Out, Big Issue and has written for Druglink for the past fifteen years.
 He currently works as a freelance features writer and copy editor.

-Kevin Sampson is the author of eight novels as well as Extra Time, his account of a season in the life of a Liverpool FC fanatic.
-He has contributed to football anthologies, including Here We Go Gathering Cups in May and Redmen, which he also edited.
-Kevin is a regular contributor to the Guardian, Observer and Liverpool FC TV, the club's dedicated TV channel.
-He lives on Merseyside where he is a member of the Liverpool Producers Association, and a long-term supporter of the Writing on the Wall festival and CALM, the mental health charity.
+Kevin Sampson is the author of eight novels, as well as Extra Time, his account of a season in the life of a Liverpool FC fanatic, and the moving narrative of the Hillsborough tragedy, Hillsborough Voices.
+He has also contributed to football anthologies, including Here We Go Gathering Cups in May and Redmen, which he also edited.
+Kevin is a regular contributor to the Guardian, Observer and the award-winning LFC podcast, The Anfield Wrap.
+He lives on Merseyside where he is a long-term supporter of CALM, a charity specialising in the mental health needs of young males.
 You can find him at @ksampsonwriter on Twitter.